Synthetixio/SIPs/content/sccp/sccp-395.md

 # Abstract

-Atomic trading fees have been set to 30% as per [SCCP-357](https://sips.synthetix.io/sccp/sccp-357/).
-That fee is set at a high enough threshold to prevent users from swapping these tokens to other synths given the lack of an active spot market to rebalance the skew.
-This SCCP ensures that traders cannot atomically execute swap transaction, regardless of the fee imposed.
+Atomic trading fees have been set to 30% as per [SCCP-357](https://sips.synthetix.io/sccp/sccp-357/) given the lack of function to disable this kind of trading.
+This SCCP ensures that traders cannot atomically execute swap transaction, regardless of the fee imposed by switching `atomicOrdersEnabled` to a False state on these synths.

 # Motivation